Samuel Farmar Jarvis family papers

 Processing Information

 In 2020, the letters acquired in 2001 were finally arranged by correspondent, then placed in chronological order.
 No original order was detected.
-The additional accretions of 2020 and 2021 will be added to the folder structure based on correspondent and chronology.
-The printed materials received in the 2021 purchase will be catalogued separately.
+The accretions of 2020 and 2021 were added to the folder structure in 2025 based on correspondent and chronology.

 Repository Details